HWA Tutorial On Intel GPU

 Debian And Ubuntu Linux

-The jellyfin-ffmpeg6
+The jellyfin-ffmpeg*

 deb package comes with all necessary user mode Intel media drivers except OpenCL (see below).